lsl/peerbind/README.md

     node peerbindserver.js /var/www/peerbind/
     node peerbindserver.js ~/peerbind

-The index.html file included in this repository has some example code to set up a simple chat app that can run over your a localhost browser and node.js server.
+The index.html file included in this repository has some example code to set up a simple chat app that can run over a localhost node.js server and your browser.